XavierCanadas/kafka-realtime-chat/README.md

 The project is built using a microservices architecture with the following components:

-- **Login Server**: Handles user authentication and JWT token generation via REST API
+- **Login Server**: Handles user authentication with OAuth2 and JWT token generation
 - **WebSocket Server**: Manages real-time client connections with load balancing
 - **Message Consumer**: Processes messages from Kafka and routes them to appropriate recipients
 - **Channel Manager**: Handles channel operations (create, join, search, history) through REST endpoints